How Long Does A Small Tattoo Take

 Small Tattoo Aftercare Tips

-• Keep it Clean: Gently wash the tattoo with mild soap and lukewarm water 2-3 times a day to remove any dirt and prevent infections.
+• Keep it Clean: Wash with mild soap and lukewarm water 2-3 times a day to prevent infections (Source: American Academy of Dermatology).

-• Avoid Sun Exposure: Protect the tattoo from the sun by keeping it covered or applying sunscreen to prevent fading.
+• Avoid Sun Exposure: Protect your tattoo from direct sunlight by covering it or applying sunscreen.

 Choosing the Right Small Tattoo Design